mHijuxS/mhijuxs.github.io/_posts/2025-09-20-hackthebox-fluffy.md

 ![bloodyAD get writable](file-20250806145813884.png)

 **Key Finding:** User `p.agila` has `GenericAll` permissions over service accounts, which is a significant privilege escalation opportunity.

-> **Note:** looking at the bloodyAD 'get writable' we can see that the user p.agila has genericall over service accounts {: .prompt-info}

 ### Group Membership Manipulation